-Windows XP, 7, and 8 were easy targets for pirates and merchants of cracked versions, so in a move to curb the rampant piracy of Windows’ operating systems, Microsoft elected to flip the script when launching Windows 10.
-While users can easily install Windows 10 without the need to activate it immediately, using an unactivated Windows 10 comes with its own limitations.
+Windows XP, 7, and 8 were easy targets for pirates and merchants of cracked versions.
+Microsoft elected to flip the script when launching Windows 10 to curb the rampant piracy of Windows operating systems.
+While users can easily install it without needing to activate it immediately, using an unactivated copy is limited.
 What are some of the disadvantages of not activating Windows 10?

-The disadvantages of not activating Windows 10 include having limited access to some basic features and not being able to customize your display.
-Users of unactivated Windows 10 aren’t eligible for crucial security updates, bug fixes, or patches.
+The disadvantages of not activating Windows 10 include having limited access to some basic features and being unable to customize your display.
+Users of unactivated versions aren’t eligible for crucial security updates, bug fixes, or patches.
 You also won’t get to personalize your lock screen.

-This article will discuss some of the various disadvantages of not activating Windows 10 and provide a guide on how to activate Windows 10 to make the most of Microsoft’s latest OS.
+This article will discuss some disadvantages of not activating Windows 10 and guide how to activate it to make the most of the OS.
 Let’s get started.

 1. Unactivated Windows 10 has limited features

 Perhaps the most important reason to activate Windows 10 is to gain access to its premium features.
 While you can still perform basic functions with a ‘freemium’ Windows 10, you’ll need to contend without several useful features like those listed below.

 You can’t use Dark Mode